Evaluating task results

 }

-Consumer of preference events
+Consumer of task events

-Add a new file PreferencesConsumer.java
+Add a new file EvaluationConsumer.java to src/main/java/com/example/application/

-import akka.javasdk.annotations.ComponentId;
+import akka.javasdk.agent.evaluator.ToxicityEvaluator;

 import akka.javasdk.annotations.Consume;